blaney83/job_router/app/README.md

+## Job-Router

-Very cool job-search-engine amalgamation combining the top 7 leading web sites and delivering location-specific, centralized data for easy navigation and profile tracking.
+This project is a very cool(IMHO) job-search-engine amalgamation combining the top 7 leading web sites and delivering location-specific, centralized data for easy navigation and profile tracking.

 For data gathering intricacies: /dataCalls
 For UI components: /app/src/Components